Fiscal Balance in Netherlands

 5 years of economic forecasts for more than 30 economic indicators.

 Get a sample report showing our regional, country and commodities data and analysis.

 Start working with the reports used by the world’s major financial institutions, multinational enterprises & government agencies now.
 Click on the button below to get started.

-Momentum in the Dutch manufacturing sector softened at the start of the new year as the manufacturing Purchasing Managers’ Index (PMI) produced by NEVI and IHS Markit dropped to 55.1 in January from 57.2 in December.
+Operating conditions in the Dutch manufacturing sector continued deteriorating at the start of the third quarter, with the NEVI Manufacturing Purchasing Managers’ Index (PMI) coming in at 47.9 in July.